 There are many different types of pressure cookers out there.
 If you are looking to purchase one, my recommendation is to go with the Instant Pot brand for a few reasons:

-- There are a lot more accessories, such as tempered-glass lids, and availability of replacement parts for the Instant Pot.
+- There are more accessories, such as tempered-glass lids, silicone lids, and the availability of replacement parts for the Instant Pot.

 - The Instant Pot uses a stainless steel inner pot which promotes better searing and browning.